sheepla/strans/README.md

 ## Interactive mode

+You can use GNU Readline-like interactive mode.

 Execute the command with the `-r`, `--repl` flag.
 Enter your text and it will be translated instantly.

+Empty inputs are ignored and no translation is performed.

 Typing `Ctrl-D` exits interactive mode and returns you to the shell you were running from.